Get exclusive member benefits & effect social change. Join Today

 Treatment may include:

 Also called Panner’s disease, this condition occurs when small pieces of cartilage and bone become dislodged in the elbow joint.
 It’s often the result of a sports injury to the elbow and is most often seen in young men.

 Pain and tenderness on the outside of the elbow, trouble extending the arm, and a feeling that the joint is locking could indicate this condition.
 You can treat this injury by immobilizing the elbow joint and going to physical therapy.

-Your doctor can diagnose elbow disorders through a number of methods, including:
+Your doctor can diagnose elbow disorders through:

-Treatment varies, depending on the elbow disorder and symptoms you experience.
+Treatment varies depending on the elbow disorder and symptoms you experience.
 Most elbow disorders require conservative treatment.
 Surgery is a last resort if your symptoms don’t improve.